-Jenny is working with Professor Dominic Furniss and Professor Dani Prieto Alhambra within NDORMS alongside Professor Jane Green in the Nuffield Department of Population Health.
+During her DPhil, Jenny worked with Professor Dominic Furniss and Professor Dani Prieto Alhambra within NDORMS alongside Professor Jane Green in the Nuffield Department of Population Health.
 She is interested in how big data can be recycled to improve our understanding of hand disease and the role of surgery within treatment.

-Her Versus Arthritis and MRC sponsored project aims to improve our understanding of the the surgical management of common hand conditions using routinely collected UK GP and hospital data.
-She has initially focussed upon investigating trends in surgery, and factors associated with adverse outcomes.
-She aims to compare the work she has done in UK data with other countries, in order to explore differences in surgeon, hospital and healthcare factors that may impact outcomes from surgery.
+Her Versus Arthritis and MRC sponsored project aimed to improve our understanding of the the surgical management of common hand conditions using routinely collected UK GP and hospital data.
+Initially the work focussed upon investigating trends in surgery, and factors associated with adverse outcomes, before moving to compare UK data with other countries, in order to explore differences in surgeon, hospital and healthcare factors that may impact outcomes from surgery.

 Impact of hormones on musculoskeletal conditions

-As part of her DPhil study Jenny is also investigating the role of hormonal factors upon the development and progression of carpal tunnel syndrome and base of thumb osteoarthritis.
-Using the Million Women Study, she is exploring reproductive and menopausal factors that may be implicated in developing surgical disease.
-She is also interested in investigating the interaction of hormonal treatments with musculoskeletal disease and engaging with new technology to better characterise the role of hormonal factors.
+As part of her DPhil study Jenny is also investigated the role of hormonal factors upon the development and progression of carpal tunnel syndrome and base of thumb osteoarthritis.
+Using the Million Women Study, she explored reproductive and menopausal factors that may be implicated in developing surgical disease.
+She is also investigated the interaction of hormonal treatments with musculoskeletal disease to better characterise the role of hormonal factors.